PicNet/Centazio/src/readme.md

 # Todo
 - add unit tests to check bi-directional bounce back protection using checksums, check for all new logic added through the simulator and check that its adequately unit tested
-- Write checksums not working, need to add during promote
 - use simulation to refine logging use Debug for all minor and info for critical tracing details (such as used with DevelDebug.WriteLine)
 - use simulation to optimise the developer experience, add lots of helpers to do common tasks
 - clean up simulation code, and promote code, both rough